Gattocrucco/lsqfitgp/docs/hyper.rst

 .. image:: hyper5.png

 Ok.
 Can we get a better alignment?
-The fit wanted the gaussian to be higher than the sine, so let's try it::
+The fit wanted the Gaussian to be higher than the sine, so let's try it::

     gauss_large = 3 * np.exp(-1/2 * (x / np.sqrt(3)) ** 2) - 2